Skip to Main ContentSearch Site

 Deb Zielinski Deb Zielinski, Assistant to the President

-As assistant to President Hughes, Deb Zielinski is responsible for the day-to-day operations of the President’s Office at the multi-campus community college.
+As assistant to Interim President Costigan, Deb Zielinski is responsible for the day-to-day operations of the President’s Office at the multi-campus community college.
 Beyond her administrative role, she serves as the president’s liaison to the college community, plans major college events, serves on various college committees, and is a resource for faculty, staff, students and the general public.
 Contact Deb Zielinski.